-Grove provides extremely easy to use modules for Arduino, Raspberry Pi, and many more development platforms.
-Grove sensors that I am going to use in this article are extremely easy to connect with Raspberry Pi using Grove base hat.
+Grove provides extremely easy-to-use modules for Arduino, Raspberry Pi, and many more development platforms.
+Grove sensors that I will use in this article are straightforward to connect with Raspberry Pi using Grove base hat.

 Setup Grove Library

 For all grove modules, Grove has written easy to use python library.
-It can be easily installed from their Github repository on the Raspberry pi device.
+We can easily install it from their Github repository on the Raspberry pi device.

 curl -sL https://github.com/Seeed-Studio/grove.py/raw/master/install.sh | sudo bash -s -